 We still met often but I was mum!
 Nino usually showed up at lunch time at Largo São Francisco; we would have a bite at some eating place and talked for 2 hours.
 Sometimes he showed up in the evening and we talked until we dropped.
 But I never breathed a word about my plans.
 I knew it wouldn't do any good.
 And I was right.

 Two days later, Fernando came home with a scrap of paper with the address of a travel-agent in town who took care of all the paper-work.
-I went to see her immediately, had a long talk with her; I must confess I liked Licia at first sight and decided to do whatever was to be done to get mission accomplished.
+I went to see her immediately, had a long talk with her; I must confess I liked Licia at first sight and decided to do whatever necessary to get mission accomplished.
 Mind you, I kept Nino in the dark about the whole thing.
-I was afraid he would find fault on the project as he was known to do and abort the plan.
+I was afraid he would find fault on the project as he was known to have done before and abort the plan.

 Rua Brigadeiro Tobias corner with Rua Washington Luiz at Luz, São Paulo in 2020.

-I went back to see Licia with Dr. Malheiros' letter, my passport and proof of income from the bank from which I got my monthly pay.
+I went back to see Licia with Dr. Malheiros' letter, my passport and proof of income from the bank which my monthly-pay was deposited by AASP.
 Licia sent it all to the Consulate and waited for their reply which didn't take long.
-By early September I went to the US Consulate at Conjunto Nacional, on Rua Padre João Manuel corner with Avenida Paulista to be interviewed by some official there.
+By early September I received a note saying I was being requested to present myself at a certain date at the US Consulate at Conjunto Nacional, on Rua Padre João Manuel corner with Avenida Paulista to be interviewed by some official there.
 I think I was interviewed by the vice-consul himself.
 I remember he smoked a pipe, which was unusual in Brazil.
 He seemed to be a calm person and I felt at ease with him.
 He asked me whether he could pose the questions in English and I said yes!
 He wanted to know why I wanted to visit the USA.

 This is where I leave off describing how I managed to get things fixed up to travel to the USA.
 I ended up staying there much longer than 3 weeks but this I have told somewhere else in this blog.